Skip to content

 Direct Mounts of CHPC File Systems

-NOTE: CHPC doesn't offer direct mounts of PE file servers outside of the PE.
-Users are recommended to use Globus, SFTP (FileZilla), SCP (WinSCP), rclone and pe-data transfer nodes ('pe-dtns').
+The CHPC doesn't offer direct mounts of PE file servers outside of the PE.
+We recommend that users consider Globus, SFTP (FileZilla), SCP (WinSCP), rclone, and the PE Data Transfer Nodes.

 For usage situations where you do not need a second copy on a local machine, but instead only need to access a file, you can do so by having the CHPC file system in which the file is located mounted on your local machine.
 CHPC allows mounts of home directories as well as group owned file systems on local machines.
 In addition we allow mounts of other group owned file systems; however, we do not allow mounts of the general CHPC scratch file systems such as /scratch/general/nfs1 and /scratch/general/vast.
 If the local machine is off campus, you must access via the University of Utah VPN.
 Below is information on how to do the mounts for home and group spaces on Windows, Mac and Linux systems.
 Note that there is also a short training video that covers this topic.
 In all of the following you must replace <uNID> with your unid.